jsjha/ese3500_lab4/README.md

 ## Github Repo Submission Resources

+## Q1
+The ST7735 LCD controller differentiates between  command and data based on the state of the Data/Command pin.
+In the ST7735 code provided, the controller toggles between command and data states by setting or clearing the LCD_DC bit in the LCD_PORT register.
+When the DC pin is low (cleared), the transmission is seen as a command; concverly when the DC pin is low (set), the transmission is seen as data.

+## Q@

 * [ESE5160 Example Repo Submission](https://github.com/ese5160/example-repository-submission)
 * [Markdown Guide: Basic Syntax](https://www.markdownguide.org/basic-syntax/)
 * [Adobe free video to gif converter](https://www.adobe.com/express/feature/video/convert/video-to-gif)